Skip to main content

 }

-Rationale requires a title and description, which are free-text fields that describe the purpose of the proposal.
+Rationale requires a title and description.
 Within the description, include links with more information about your proposal (such as to the IPFS content or forum post) that voters can reference to learn more about the market proposal.
 Formatting your rationale with markdown makes it easier to read when it's displayed.

 Decimal places need to be defined for both order sizes and the market.
 A market cannot specify more decimal places than its settlement asset supports.
 The values for these fields cannot be changed, even through governance.